 Are you working in a hostile work environment?

-Do you require a labor attorney to handle an employment related issue?
+Do you need a labor attorney to handle your employment issue?

 To fully enforce state and California labor laws protecting employees against any breach of employment laws by the employer, you will require a labor attorney to take legal action.
 Most labor attorneys representing employees do so due to their fond understanding that non-unionized employees are relatively powerless against their respective employers.